bhushan2005/ud-intellij-debugging/README.md

 ## FAQ

-1. What are features provided for debugging streams and lambdas?
+1. What are features provided for controlling the stepping (step into)?
-- If you place a breakpoint on a code with Stream.of... then Intellij will ask you to which lambda do you want to add the breakpoint.
-Any specific or all.
+- Go to Settings.
+Search for Stepping.
-- Then when you run the debug, it will halt at that lambda and show the value in the below variable space.
+- This will show you what methods, classes, packages will be skipped for 'Skip Into'
-- You can click on "Trace Current Stream Chain" to see all the conversions and filtering in a graphical view.
+- For eg: if you want that the step into should skip the Spring framework classes, then add org.springframework.* in filter pattern.